learn-co-curriculum/cssi-7.5-gae-forms/README.md

 ```
 ###CHALLENGE
 * Finish the answer_count by displaying the correct # of answers on the results.html page.
-* If the user gets all of the answers correct, display a fun Chicago image
+* If the user gets all of the answers correct, display a fun image about your city.
-* Add a new form in main.html that get’s the user’s name and displays it at the top of the results page.
+* Add a new form in main.html that gets the user’s name and displays it at the top of the results page.
 * Add additional other quiz questions by making more input elements on  the form.

 ###STRETCH LAB